Just what is lexomics?

 What languages (other than Old English, Latin, etc) does Lexomic analysis work with?

 We have worked hard on the functionality of “scrubbing” so that it will handle texts of many file type (raw .txt, Unicode, .sgml, .html, .xml) and language, however, HTML and XML parsing are not full-fledged parsers.
 We recommend that your files are saved (encoded) in Unicode (UTF-8).

 Is lexomics analysis in general and are dendrograms in particular unique to your research group?

 No. Scholars have been counting words, clustering, and classifying texts for years.
 Our contribution is to build tools that make the experimental process relatively easy for scholars to perform cluster analysis (visualizing as dendrograms or Voronoi diagrams or PCA for k-means).
 This includes our group and our undergraduate students!

 Who wrote the software for the Lexomics Tools?

-Undergraduate students at Wheaton College (Norton, MA) wrote almost all the software with Professor Scott Kleinman at UC-Northridge serving as software lead on the front-end.
-From 2015-2017, Cheng Zhang ’18 was our lead developer; Weiqi Feng ’19 is our lead for Summer 2018 and 2019.
+Undergraduate students at Wheaton College (Norton, MA) wrote almost all the software in Lexos.
+Professor Scott Kleinman at UC-Northridge presently serves as software lead on the front-end.
+From 2015-2017, Cheng Zhang ’18 was our lead developer; Weiqi Feng ’19 was our lead in 2018 and 2019.
 Myles Trevino ’20 refactored our UI in 2020.
 See our About Us page to see our smiling faces and learn more about the community of student programmers over the years.

 How do I cite use of the Lexomics tools?

 The Lexomics tools are Open Source Software [MIT License].
 For research use, please remember to cite Lexomics:

 Kleinman, S., LeBlanc, M.D., Drout, M., and Zhang, C. (2019).
 Lexos v3.2.0. https://github.com/WheatonCS/Lexos/.